starci-lab/cifarm-server/README.md

 - **Go**: A powerful, efficient programming language for high-performance server-side development.
 - **Nakama**: A scalable, open-source game server framework for multiplayer and social games.

+## Notes
+This is an off-chain game server designed to handle game-related interactions and user management outside the blockchain network.